The hard part of software was never the code.

 Documentation comes first.
 Before a single line of implementation exists, the system is specified.
 Its architecture, its interfaces, its data models, its failure modes, its edge cases.
 The specification is the primary engineering artifact.
 It is the thing that took real thought to produce.

-Tests come second.
-Derived from the specification, they define the exact shape the code must take.
+Tests come third.
+Derived from the specification and written against the SDK, they define the exact shape the code must take.
 Every behavior in the spec has a corresponding assertion.
 Every edge case has a corresponding test.
 The tests are precise, rigid, and complete.
 They are the mold.

 Code comes last.
-An agent, or many agents working in parallel, receives the spec and the tests and writes implementation until every test passes.
-The code is a casting, a commodity artifact produced by pouring implementation into a prebuilt mold.
+An agent, or many agents working in parallel, receives the spec, the SDK, and the tests and writes implementation until every test passes.
+The code is a casting, a commodity artifact produced by pouring implementation into a prebuilt mold, constrained to the building blocks the SDK provides.

 The economics of the moment demand this sequence.
 When code is cheap and specification is expensive, you optimize for specification.
 You put your best people, your deepest thinking, and your most rigorous process on the thing that is hardest to get right.
 Then you let machines handle the rest.